vishalvoid/cohort-2.0-handwritten-notes-harkirat-100xdevs/Notes/Week_5/React_Deep_Dive.md

 `What is Re-render`

 A state change triggers a re-render.
 A re-render represents the actual dom manipulated when the state changes.&#x20;

+> You usually have to define all your components once.
+And then all you have to do is update the state of your app, React takes care of re-rendering your app.&#x20;